JerryForsberg/jfdayplanner/README.md

 # jfdayplanner

+To see a working version, click here: https://jerryforsberg.github.io/jfdayplanner/

     Index.html:

        - lines 25 to 38 is the code that was made for testing before making the jquery.